wso2/kubernetes-apim/README.md

 ## ⚠️ DISCLAIMER

-Use these artefacts as a reference to build your deployment artefacts.
-Existing artefacts are only developed to demonstrate a reference deployment and **should not be used as is in production**.
+Use these artifacts as a reference to build your deployment artifacts.
+Existing artifacts are only developed to demonstrate a reference deployment and **should not be used as is in production**.

 ---